 Richard III and his brother George spent some time being educated in the Archbishop of Canterbury’s household and later Richard moved to the household of Richard Neville, earl of Warwick.
 He spent some of this time at Warwick and probably lived at Middleham too.
 A medieval noble had to master horse riding, several weapons, the use of armour, a knowledge of military tactics as well as the management skills for his future vast estates with large numbers of servants and peasant labourers.

 Social and Economic Mobility

-Many families other than the nobility sent their children, especially boys, to live in the households of wealthier families where they would be servants but would also learn from the head of the household.
-Sometimes this would be a formal ‘apprenticeship’ in which the child would learn a particular trade from the age of fourteen.
+Many families other than the nobility sent their children, especially boys, from about the age of seven, to live in the households of wealthier families.
+They would act as servants but would also learn from the head of the household.
+Sometimes this would be a formal, seven-year long apprenticeship in which the child would learn a particular trade or skill from the age of fourteen.
 This was very rare for girls although they could be apprenticed to silkwomen or embroiderers.

 Geoffrey became the greatest poet of the age but he was also a royal administrator.
-His life illustrates how education could help with social advancement: he married the daughter of a knight, and his granddaughter Alice married the duke of Suffolk.
-Alice’s son John de la Pole, Duke of Suffolk, married Richard III’s sister Elizabeth and in due course their son, Geoffrey Chaucer’s great-great-grandson, John de la Pole 1st Earl of Lincoln, became a potential heir to the throne after Richard III’s own son died.
+His life illustrates how education could help with social advancement: he married the daughter of a knight, and his granddaughter Alice married William de la Pole, 1st duke of Suffolk.
+Their son John de la Pole, 2nd duke of Suffolk, married Richard III’s sister Elizabeth and in due course their son, Geoffrey Chaucer’s great-great-grandson, John de la Pole, 1st earl of Lincoln, became a potential heir to the throne after Richard III’s own son died.